 Choose a watercolor paint with decent color.
 Watercolor brings variations in the wood surface, and the density affects the watercolor.
-It leaves fun patterns and hue differences in the project, which takes away the evenness on the wood surface.
+It leaves fun patterns and hue differences in the project, which takes away the evenness of the wood surface.

 Using Acrylic Paint

 Markers also add color to your wood-burned design.
+The markers flow smoothly, like the watercolor pencils.
 Like watercolor, they bleed if the wood is soft.
 Make sure you test a small part of the wood piece before applying it to your final design.
-The markers flow smoothly like the watercolor pencils.